What you'll learn as a psychology major at UW-Platteville.

-Psychology is the empirical and theoretical study of thought, emotion, and behavior.
-It is a science that investigates the causes and dynamics of behavior patterns and a profession that applies knowledge, skills, and techniques to the solutions of individual and social problems.
+UW-Platteville’s bachelor’s in psychology is for people who want to understand how and why people think, feel, and behave the way they do.
+Psychology is a science that investigates the causes and dynamics of behavior patterns and a profession that applies knowledge, skills, and techniques to the solutions of individual and social problems.
+Our program is designed according to American Psychological Association guidelines and provides a foundation in psychological theory and the application of psychology to real-world issues.

 Major in Psychology

-Students major in psychology for a variety of reasons:
+Students select a major in psychology major in psychology for a variety of reasons:

 - As preparation for graduate work in psychology.